The North Mississippi Guide to Professional Home Pest Control

 Sentricon usually starts at approximately $69 per month for the first 12 months and then drops to $26 monthly.
 Most homes fall into this price range.

-There are also outdoor pests in Tennessee that can wreak havoc on your lawn and landscape.
+Pests don’t only invade your home - there are also outdoor pests that can wreak havoc on your lawn and landscape.

 You know what white grubs are if you have heard of Japanese beetles, the northern masked chafer, or June bugs.
-These fat, C-shaped, white, common Memphis pests are the larvae of adult beetles.
+These fat, C-shaped, white, common pests are the larvae of adult beetles.

 If you see Japanese beetles crawling around your roses or other plants, that could be a sign they are laying eggs in your grass nearby.
 And those eggs turn into the white grubs that feed on your lawn all summer and fall.
 As temperatures get cooler before winter, they burrow deeper into your soil.
 In spring, they awaken and resume feeding on your lawn until they emerge as adult beetles in late spring.